TonyLIANGChina/codility/README.md

 # codility
-my source code in codility use C language
+my source code in codility use C language,all scored Correctness 100% and Performance 100%